znguye/lab-dom-race-car/README.md

    - `gameIsOver` - a flag used to track whether the game is over.
 Set the initial value to `false`.

+   - `gameIntervalId` - a variable used to later store the ID of the interval running the game.
+This is needed in order to clear the interval once the game is over.

+   - `gameLoopFrecuency` - a number that indicates how many times the game interval will execute. `1000/60` is a good value for most screen making the game screen update 60 times per second (run at 60fps).

       <br>

 3. The `Game` class should have the following methods: